raoulbia/raoulbia.github.io/content/statistics.md

 #### Variance

+* is the mean of some measured variation
-* is an average i.e. the sum of squared differences (SS) divided by some quantity n.
+* i.e. the sum of squared differences (SS) divided by some quantity n.
 * in the case of samples, SS is divided by n-1.

 #### Standard Deviation